 Mary Lake-Thompson Frenchie Beret Cotton Flour Sack Dish Towel

-- Designed and printed in the USA on 100% cotton towels from India or Egypt
+- Designed and printed in the USA on premium towel from India or Egypt

-- Machine wash cold, gentle, no bleach, air or tumble dry, no heat; iron on reverse
+- Machine wash cold, no bleach, air or tumble dry low; iron on reverse side

 Vintage flour sack towels have remained the cook's favorite kitchen textile for well over a hundred years.
-They were initially made using salvaged fabric from old flour or grain sacks which were bleached, washed, and trimmed to size.
-While modern methods have facilitated mass production and beautiful graphics, the practicality of the original flour sack towels remains.
-Nothing can beat their absorbency, softness, and virtually lint-free performance, making them perfect for drying everything from everyday dishes to crystal stemware.
+Early adopters used salvaged fabric from old flour or grain sacks that they bleached, washed, and trimmed to size.
+Modern methods have facilitated mass production and beautiful graphics while maintaining the practicality of the originals.
+Nothing can beat the towels' absorbency, softness, and virtually lint-free performance, making them perfect for drying everything from everyday dishes to crystal stemware.

 Mary Lake-Thompson studied art at the University of Colorado and the San Francisco Art Institute.
-She and her husband, Richard, met in the 70s and began a journey that has taken them from selling original prints at local art shows to a nationally recognized brand.
-Mary Lake-Thompson, Ltd. has designed and produced soaps, aprons, bath products, drawer liners, sachets, napkins, hats, and of course, their signature flour sack towels.
-The company is located in Oroville, California and now employs about 50 people.
-Mary's daughter, Sara, continues the tradition through her own, modern take on classic housewares called Montgomery Street Designs.
+She and her husband, Richard, met in the 70s and began a journey that took them from selling original prints at local art shows to becoming an iconic brand in kitchen gifts and textiles.
+The Mary Lake-Thompson Ltd. production studio is in the small town of Oroville, California, with Mary's daughter, Sara, at the helm.
+Sara continues the family tradition with her modern take on classic housewares called Montgomery Street Designs.

 QUESTIONS & ANSWERS